-Note: In todays tutorial, we make use of the the popular Simplicity PowerPoint Template.
-You can find more great PowerPoint templates on GraphicRiver or browse through this curated selection of the best animated PowerPoint designs:
+Note: In today's tutorial, we make use of the popular Simplicity PowerPoint Template.
+Find more great PowerPoint templates on GraphicRiver or browse through this curated selection of the best animated PowerPoint designs:

 How to Add Animations to PowerPoint (Quick Video)

 In this short screencast, you'll watch me add animations to a PowerPoint presentation.
 I'll cover basic animations and sequencing them so that items appear in the order you want.
 Check out the screencast below to watch and learn.

 Keep going for a written version of these skills and some extra tips for mastering animations in PowerPoint.

 Need Help?
 Download Our eBook on Making Great Presentations (Free)

 We also have a useful compliment to this tutorial.
 Quickly grab it before you read on.
 Download our FREE eBook: The Complete Guide to Making Great Presentations.
 It'll help you write, design, and deliver the perfect presentation.

 What Is an Animation in Microsoft PowerPoint (Definition)?

 Animations are visual effects for the objects in your PowerPoint presentation.
 Animations bring objects like text, images, or charts on or off your slide.